iRobotEducation/create3_docs/docs/setup/jetson.md

 If you need a reliable wired communication between Create® 3 and Jetson™, you can connect them via a USB cable and let them establish a virtual Ethernet connection over the USB data communication.

-Jetson's upstream USB port (USB-C for the case of Jetson Orin Nano Developer Kit and micro-B for the case of Jetson Xavier Developer Kit) is conveniently set up in such a way to present a virtual network card to the host system, so Create 3 and Jetson can form a virtual Ethernet connection over the USB link.
+Jetson's upstream USB port (USB-C for the case of Jetson Orin Nano Developer Kit and micro-B for the case of Jetson Xavier Developer Kit) is conveniently set up in such a way to present a virtual network card to the host system, so Create® 3 and Jetson can form a virtual Ethernet connection over the USB link.

-However, because Create 3 expects the client device to have a specific IP address (`192.168.186.3`), we need to tweak the Jetson's "USB Device Mode" functionality, that is designed to run a DHCP server on Jetson side to assign IP address to other device by default.
+However, because Create® 3 expects the client device to have a specific IP address (`192.168.186.3`), we need to tweak the Jetson's "USB Device Mode" functionality, that is designed to run a DHCP server on Jetson side to assign IP address to other device by default.

 #### Alter "USB Device Mode" to apply static IP

 1. To alter the Jetson's "USB Device Mode" feature (specifically, disabling DHCP server and self-assign a static IP address);

-    1. First, create a flag file to store IP address for Jetson to be used with Create 3.
+    1. First, create a flag file to store IP address for Jetson to be used with Create® 3.

             sudo bash -c 'echo "192.168.186.3" > /opt/nvidia/l4t-usb-device-mode/IP_ADDRESS_FOR_CREATE3_ROBOT.conf'